 4. Make Your Own Food.

 Granola is one such breakfast food that is drying up your wallet.
 I’ve seen granola brands sell for as much as $11.99 and you’re lucky if you get 7 days of breakfasts out of that for one person.
 I only have two people to feed (Walker and I, and eventually Vienna) but even still, more often then not I make my own granola with the best ingredients and it’s about half the cost.
-Try my Cranberry Ginger Granola.
+Try making your own granola!
 Or instead of buying organic baked goods from your favourite health food store, make them yourself.
-I’ve got many wonderful baked goods in my book joyous health.
-Have you tried the Apricot Oat Granola Muffins yet?
+I’ve got many wonderful baked goods in my cookbooks and on my blog.
+Have you tried the Apricot Oat Granola Muffins yet from Joyous Health?